SamFinni/COSC310-Chatbot/README.md

 <h3>Dependencies:</h3>
-The NLTK Python library must first be downloaded.
+The NLTK and Pattern Python libraries must first be downloaded.
 Installation instructions for each can be found here:

 <a href="https://www.nltk.org/install.html">NLTK</a></br>
 <a href="https://github.com/clips/pattern#installation">Pattern</a>